You won’t find safety lanyards lighter than the 2b Free Freediving Lanyards!

 The 2b Free Lanyards are your ultralight freediving lanyards designed and produced by Vice World Champion and World Record Holder Alexander Bubenchikov.
 These freediving lanyards are made of high-quality materials for durability, and of course for diver’s safety and convenience.

 In 2013 Alexander Bubenchikov started to experiment with different styles, designs.
 At the beginning of 2015, he created a model that satisfied him.
-He continued on improving it, and he made a really great lanyard which is now highly appreciated by the world’s top freediving athletes.
-The lanyards are made attentively even to the smallest detail and are made with the highest standards of quality and safety.
+He continued improving it, and he made a really great lanyard that is now highly appreciated by the world’s top freediving athletes.
+The lanyards are made attentively even to the smallest detail and are made with the highest quality and safety standards.

 The technical specifications of the freediving lanyards

-The freediving lanyard is very light having a weight of 126 grams with a small stainless steel quick-release carabiner with swivel.
+The freediving lanyard is very light weighting 126 grams with a small stainless steel quick-release carabiner with swivel.
 It also has a professional aluminium climbing carabiner, 4cm quick release wrist lock, and 1.5mm special stainless steel cable.
 It is the same lanyard used for the 2b Free CNF belt.

 There are five different colours you can choose from Green, Red, Orange, Yellow & Blue.